Waaal/BobaOS/doc/Processes_and_Tasks/elf.md

 **ELF header:** Contains the elf header, there is only one efl header at the beginning of a file

-**Program header table:** Contains a array of different program headers
+**Program header table:** Contains a array of different program headers.
+The Program header table is optional.

 **Section header table:** Contains a array of different section headers